riou0801/deno-mcp-search/README.md

 # deno-mcp-search
-this is Web Search MCP server, built by deno. deno builtin method only(no dependensy) this include small client for testing, but not test with llm.
+this is Web Search MCP server, built by deno.
+deno builtin method only(no dependency on any npm/jsr package).
+this include small client for testing, but not test with llm.

 vibe coding with GPT-5